industrial-edge/reference-architecture-for-industrial-ai-on-azure/GettingStarted.md

     -c false  # Use Device Code authentication (true / false)
 ```

-When the workspace is connected to `Azure IoT Hub`, you can get back to section [Model Delivery](#pipeline-package-deployment) and download your created `Pipeline Package`.
+When the workspace is connected to `Azure IoT Hub`, you can get back to section [Package Delivery Pipeline](#package-delivery-pipeline) and download your created `Pipeline Package`.

 ### AI Model Monitor

-[AI Model Monitor](https://www.dex.siemens.com/edge/build-your-solution/ai-model-monitor): AI Model Monitor is an integrated module for AI Model Manager that tracks inference performance, detects HW and SW issues and helps you to evaluate data quality metrics and potential data & performance drifts.
+[AI Model Monitor](https://www.siemens.com/global/en/products/automation/topic-areas/artificial-intelligence-in-industry/industrial-ai-enabled-operations/ai-model-monitor.html): AI Model Monitor is an integrated module for AI Model Manager that tracks inference performance, detects HW and SW issues and helps you to evaluate data quality metrics and potential data & performance drifts.

 Similarly to `AI Model Manager`, `AI Model Monitor` also uses a secured communication channel to upload its collected metrics to the Cloud.